-Adaptable remedies are non-adjudication approaches designed to address the behavior of concern without taking disciplinary action against a responding party.
+Adaptable Remedies.
+Adaptable remedies are a type of supportive measure and are non-adjudication approaches designed to address the behavior of concern without taking disciplinary action against a responding party.
 Where the Title IX assessment concludes that adaptable remedies may be appropriate, the University will take immediate and corrective action through the imposition of individual and community remedies.

 Adaptable remedies are case-specific and are tailored to address the harms described by the reporting party and the impact on the community.
 Examples of potential remedies include some of the supportive measures referenced above in Section V.A.2.
-Other potential adaptable remedies include targeted or broad-based educational programming or training, communication with the responding party by the Title IX coordinator or other University administrator, or appropriate application of restorative/transformative justice frameworks designed to help the reporting party identify their needs and the responding party repair harm and rebuild trust.
+Other potential adaptable remedies include targeted or broad-based educational programming or training, communication with the responding party by the Title IX Coordinator or other University administrator, or appropriate application of restorative/transformative justice frameworks designed to help the reporting party identify their needs and the responding party repair harm and rebuild trust.
 Depending on the form of adaptable remedy used, it may be possible for a reporting party to remain unidentified.